Philip Adolphe Klier: Portraits and scenes of everyday life

 The wide range of Klier's images documents his strong interest in both colonial British as well as Burmese life and culture.
 Many of his photographs were printed as albumen prints, the most popular photographic printing technique of the late 19th century.
-As the technical possibilities of photography developed, so did his approach to presenting the subjects of his portraits: the two early portraits of young English ladies in the style of cabinet cards, taken around 1894 and archived at the National Portrait Gallery in London, or the portrait of an unknown man archived next to Klier's business card attest to the portrait style of the late 1890s.
-They stand in contrast with his later portraits, such as the picture of a Burmese lady on a hand-colored photoprint on postcard after an original albumen print of 1907, with a blurred background and crisp details of her person, clothes or jewellery in the foreground.
+As the aesthetic styles of portrait photography developed, he changed his approach to presenting the subjects of his portraits: the two early portraits of young English ladies in the style of cabinet cards, taken around 1894 and archived at the National Portrait Gallery in London, or the portrait of an unknown man archived together with Klier's business card attest to the portrait style of the late 1890s.
+They stand in contrast with his later portraits, such as the picture of a Burmese lady on a hand-colored photoprint on postcard after an original albumen print of 1907, with a blurred background and crisp details of her person, clothes and jewellery in the foreground.

 Apart from photographic portraits of Europeans and scenes of busy areas of Rangoon, Klier also carefully staged and recorded portraits of Burmese people in traditional attire, such as a princess and her following or a chief from the princely Shan States in eastern Burma shown below.
-Beside studio portraits for individual customers, Klier showed an interest in everyday street scenes, as by documenting traditional musicians or audiences watching the popular Burmese puppet shows (Yoke thé) of the times.
+Besides studio portraits for individual customers, Klier showed an interest in everyday street photography, as by documenting traditional musicians or audiences watching the popular Burmese puppet shows (Yoke thé) of the times.
 Other scenes show Burmese at work, such as elephants and their keepers at work in timber yards or on paddy boats carrying rice.
-Klier also took photographs of famous buildings, like Burma's most important religious monument, the Shwedagon Pagoda or the great mosque in Rangoon.
+Klier also took photographs of famous buildings, including Burma's most important religious monument, the Shwedagon Pagoda or the great mosque in Rangoon.